Shots In The Back, Children Tasered: DOJ Details Excessive Force By Chicago Police

 There's also "routinely abusive behavior" toward minority residents of Chicago, the report found:

-"Black youth told us that they are routinely called 'n——r,' 'animal,' or 'pieces of shit' by CPD officers.
+"Black youth told us that they are routinely called 'n- - - -r,' 'animal,' or 'pieces of [s***]' by CPD officers.
 A 19-year-old black male reported that CPD officers called him a 'monkey.'
 Such statements were confirmed by CPD officers.
-One officer we interviewed told us that he personally has heard coworkers and supervisors refer to black individuals as monkeys, animals, savages, and 'pieces of shit.' "
+One officer we interviewed told us that he personally has heard coworkers and supervisors refer to black individuals as monkeys, animals, savages, and 'pieces of [s***].' "

-The DOJ found 354 complaints of Chicago officers using the n-word.
+The DOJ found 354 complaints of Chicago officers using the N-word.
 Only four were sustained by police investigators — two because there were audio recordings, one because the officer admitted to it, and the last because the woman being berated was married to a police officer who took "extraordinary measures to document the incident."

-Some officers, including supervisors, have made discriminatory posts — like "the only good Muslim is a f——— dead one" — on social media, often without repercussions.
+Some officers, including supervisors, have made discriminatory posts — like "the only good Muslim is a f- - - - - - dead one" — on social media, often without repercussions.

-Meanwhile, white residents who file a complaint about police misconduct are far more likely to see a result — their complaints are two and a half times more likely to be sustained than complaints from black or Latino people, the DOJ says.
+Meanwhile, white residents who file a complaint about police misconduct are far more likely to see a result — their complaints are 2 1/2 times more likely to be sustained than complaints from black or Latino people, the DOJ says.

 When it's an allegation of excessive force, whites are three times more likely to find that the police department accepts their side of the story.

-In general, non-white residents reported persistent dehumanizing and demeaning treatment at the hands of the police, the DOJ says.
+In general, nonwhite residents reported persistent dehumanizing and demeaning treatment at the hands of the police, the DOJ says.
 One black teenager, asked what change he'd want to see in the CPD, said, "Act like you care."

-True scope of problem 'nearly impossible' to uncover
+True scope of problem "nearly impossible" to uncover

 There are multiple reasons why the DOJ thinks the Chicago Police Department has an even bigger problem than this report describes.

-For one thing, there's all those videos that call into question officers' account.
-The DOJ expresses concern that many more officer accounts, in incidents where there isn't video, might be similarly inaccurate .
+For one thing, there's all those videos that call into question officers' accounts.
+The DOJ expresses concern that many more officer accounts, in incidents where there isn't video, might be similarly inaccurate.

 For instance, one officer wrote that a man had been struggling and kicking, requiring the use of force to control him.
 That kind of language frequently appears in use-of-force reports, the DOJ says.